Antonyeaster/deathly-wise-wizards/README.md

 ![Game Area](/documentation/design/game-area.png)

-Game Running
+Once the game is running, the images will chamge accordingly to the selection the user and the computer make.

 ![Game Running](/documentation/design/game-running.png)

 * The scores are within the image area for easy viewing
 * The text above the images changes as per the outcome (win, lose, or draw).
 * The scores are incremented by one for a win; there is no score movement for a loss or draw.